bilingual-MET/hybrid/README.md

 |1016|	x25|	<user> oh man, take me, take me!!|	'take', 'me', 'take', 'me'|

 ### Pre-processing

+#### Filtering out non-English and non-Maori tweets
+  A series of manual checks and a simple [Python script](Filter_nonEnglish_nonMaori_tweets.py) were used to filter out tweets that contain languages other than English and Māori.
+A series of small subsets of the data (first 100, last 100, middle 100, etc.) were extracted and manually investigated.
+Any user who posted a tweet in a language other than English or Māori was marked and their user ID was recorded.
+These user IDs were passed into the Python script, which removed tweets by these users from the dataset.
+Finally, a search was conducted to identify tweets that contained apostrophies mid-word (e.g. "Lota nu'u ua ou fanau ai").
+The user ID for these tweets was also recorded and passed into the Python script.

 [Additional pre-processing](Additional-preprocessing.ipynb)

 ### Token-level Labels